matee911/eventstorming.training/content/en/homepage/services.md

 With our comprehensive Event Storming solution, you'll enhance communication, collaboration, and business processes within your organization.
 Say goodbye to silos, miscommunication, and inefficiencies, and embrace a streamlined approach that drives success.

 Empower your teams and drive innovation with our workshops and facilitation training.
-Secure your spot now and become a champion of domain understanding and facilitation mastery.
+**Secure your spot now** and become a champion of domain understanding and facilitation mastery.
+Our trainings and workshops are available in both English and Polish languages.

 ---